Applying for Development Assistance

 i) Resource Criteria

-A: June 2017: World Bank Ranking of nations above the Global Average GDP per Capita.
+A: World Bank Ranking of nations above the 2021 Global Average GDP per Capita (updated September 2022) - 2021 used in the first instance, with 2020 figures then taken if 2021 figures unavailable.

-B: December 2016: UN National Accounts Main Aggregates Database per Capita GDP ranking of nations (above the Global Average GDP per Capita).
+B: UN National Accounts Main Aggregates Database per Capita GDP (updated December 2021) ranking of nations 2020 (above the 2021 World Bank Global Average GDP per Capita).

 ii) Representation Criteria

-The nations with least resources and representation are categorised in Tier 1 and are eligible for all forms of development support.
-Tier 2 nations can also apply for all ITF grants, initiatives and programmes.
-Tier 3 and 4 nations have lower requirements for development support.
+Based upon assessment of a nation's resources and representation, each nation is categorised in one of four tiers.
+The least well-resourced and represented nations are placed in Tier 1 and are eligible for all forms of ITF development support.
+Tier 2 nations are also eligible to apply for all ITF grants, initiatives and programmes.
+Tier 3 and 4 nations are assessed to have a greater degree of tennis maturity and lower requirement for development support.